Library information: 214-768-3813

 214-768-1855 | email@example.com

-Beverly Mitchell, Director, ad interim and Art and Dance Librarian
+Beverly Mitchell, Assistant Director and Art and Dance Librarian

-In this position, Beverly oversees new and existing initiatives in Hamon, which includes overseeing the Hawn Gallery exhibition program and curatorial fellow, space planning and renovation, and managing the editorial team of the Blog of the Hamon Arts Library.
+Beverly oversees new and existing initiatives in Hamon, which includes management of the Hawn Gallery exhibition program, space planning and renovation, and the library’s blog.
 As Art and Dance Librarian, Beverly works with the art, art history, and dance departments, providing reference, instruction, and collection development and management for these programs.
-She earned her MA in English in 1995 and MLS in 2003 from the University of North Texas.
-Her areas of interest include professional and grant writing, for which she teaches workshops.
+She has an MA in English and MLS from the University of North Texas.
+Her areas of interest include collection development, professional and grant writing, for which she teaches workshops.

 214-768-2796 | firstname.lastname@example.org